gremlin97/EVA-8/Assignment 2.5/Readme2.5.md

 ## Model Architecture

+* Architecture of the Model to Predict MNIST Digit and the sum between a random number for each image and its digit.

 ![Model Architecture](https://github.com/gremlin97/EVA-8/blob/main/Assignment%202.5/251.png)

 Two branches are created to predict both the MNIST Digit and the sum of the label and random number.The first branch applies a